Nicklaus Children’s Hospital has several outpatient and urgent care centers throughout South Florida, including on-demand, virtual care.

 Also known as: malnourishment.

-When individuals are not getting the necessary nutrients and calories from the diet that they need for daily functioning and growth, this is known as malnutrition.
+When children are not getting the necessary nutrients and calories from the diet that they need for daily functioning and growth, this is known as malnutrition.
 It can have many consequences, often severe.

 Malnutrition can occur as a result of not eating enough, excessive loss of nutrients or from eating a poor diet that doesn’t provide enough of certain nutrients.
 Some medical conditions can also cause malnutrition, even if the diet is adequate.